 ExtremeXOS software development kit (SDK) extends the capabilities of ExtremeXOS through a set of comprehensive application programming interfaces (APIs).
 These interfaces augment the networking power of ExtremeXOS by giving applications the ability to interface directly with Extreme Networks switches.
 Separate SDKs are available for SOAP/XML-based and switch-native applications.

 Virtualized version of ExtremeXOS that can be used to build a virtual lab and familiarize oneself with ExtremeXOS.

 xKIT is the name of EXOS App Store that provides a set of downloadable applications and XOS-based tools that help automate network management. xKit includes support for network monitoring, troubleshooting, and management of both wireless and wired networks.

-Avail of EXOS Plugins to better manage your network using orchestration techniques and tools already used by you.
+EXOS Plugins are available to better manage your network using orchestration techniques and tools already in use by you.
 Plugins are available today for OpenStack and Splunk, with more on their way.

 ExtremeXOS is engineered to support the increasing demands placed on converged networking, cloud, and enterprise data centers while providing a single OS from core to edge.

 Resilient – Modular architecture, memory protected, self-healing, resilient protocols (EAPS, ERPS, MLAG, FRR, Graceful Restart, TRILL)

 Virtualized – Virtualized Applications support with XNV™ VM lifecycle management at the network level, identity-aware VDI provisioning; Layer 2 Virtualization with 802.1ad Q-in-Q; Layer 2 VPN support with VPLS; Layer 3 Virtualization with Virtual Routers